cutelabnyc/nested-tuplets/README.md

 ![a whole note](img/ex-1.png "Figure 2") or, in the piano roll, ![a whole note in piano roll](img/pno-roll-1.png "Figure 3")

 #### Flexible Container
 A container can be divided into child containers, for example, `[[2][2]]` will divide the container into two.
-Those child containers have a size of 2, and since the parent container has been given no explicit size, it inherits its size from the sum of its children's sizes—in this case, a size of 4.
+Those child containers have a size of 2, and since the parent container has been given no explicit size, it is **flexible**, and inherits its size from the sum of its children's sizes—in this case, a size of 4.

 ![two half notes in piano roll](img/pno-roll-2.png "Figure 4")